 Mansur is a Fellow of the Institute of Chartered Accountants in England and Wales and has BA (Hons) from Lancaster University.
-His professional career has spanned over 30 years in both public accounting firms and international banking.
+His professional career has spanned over 40 years in both public accounting firms and international banking.

-Mansur has been actively involved with the HM Treasury in the tax and regulatory changes that have taken place to promote Islamic finance in the UK.
+Mansur had been involved with the HM Treasury in the tax and regulatory changes that have taken place to promote Islamic finance in the UK.
 He was a member of the committees established by HM Treasury on Taxation and Islamic banking as well other Islamic finance associations.
 Mansur is also a member of the technical team for Islamic Finance Qualification of the Securities and Investment Institute in UK.